top of page

 Sep 14, 20256 min read

-This blog post describes what a manuscript critique, as a paid developmental editing service , involves.
+This blog post describes what an editorial assessment (otherwise known as a manuscript critique), as a paid developmental editing service , involves.
 It covers whether authors can really benefit from them, and what kind of specific story advice they might receive.
-A manuscript critique is a paid service where authors hire a developmental editor to write a critique / assessment / evaluation of their manuscript.
-The word critique implies that they will tear it to shreds, but this is not a grad school critique.
-Instead, th
+An editorial assessment is a paid service where authors hire a developmental editor to write a critique / assessment / evaluation of their manuscript.
+The word critique implies that they will tear it to shreds, but

 Andy J. Hodges